20 Sleepover Games for next Pajama Party

 Truth or Dare

-This one’s a total classic!
-Kids love this one.
+This one’s a total classic.
 It’s all about having a good laugh and being silly.
 You can ask fun questions like, “What’s your most embarrassing moment?” or give dares like, “Dance like a robot for one minute.”
-Keep it light and funny, so no one feels uncomfortable.
-Plus, it’s hilarious to watch everyone squirm or be brave enough to do a dare.
+We kept it light and funny, so no one feels uncomfortable.
+Also, it was great to start with this game for all the cousins to feel comfortable and know each other better.
 You can preplan by keeping the truth and dare ideas ready, written on small paper and folded in separate jars.
+Here are some truth and dare ideas to save you time.

 Would You Rather?

 Oh, this game is so fun because you get to ask tricky and funny questions.
-My favorite one is, “Would you rather be famous or successful?”
+My favorite one is, “Would you rather eat ice cream all day or donuts?”
 You can make up all kinds of goofy scenarios.
 It gets everyone thinking and laughing because, let’s face it, sometimes the questions are really hard to answer.
-It’s a fun way to learn more about your friends, too.
+It’s a fun way to learn more about your family, too.

 Charades